timbennett/RMS-Cache/README.md

 Eventual goal is to release this data as a training set for machine learning if appropriate.

+##Instructions

+1. Create the database (rms-cache.sql)
+2. Call scrapeM2.php whenever you want to update (I use a per-minute cron as data is sometimes updated at sub-minute level)
+3. Produce east/westbound CSV with the respective csv.php file.

 contact: flashman@gmail.com / [@flashman](http://www.twitter.com/flashman)